 - Beverage unless specified.

 This food and wine tour explores 2 of the most significant wine and food regions in Italy & includes the home of Slow Food.
 I have just completed the entire itinerary, and i can assure you that this is a stunning wine and food experience, that you must do.
-We have room for 2 more couples now, and the price has been reduced for end of financial year buy in.
+We have room for 1 more couple now, and the price has been reduced.
 Dont miss out.

 Piedmont,The most typical specialties of the regional cuisine are fondue and bagna cauda: two warm and out-of-this-world dips that celebrate the Alba white truffle and raw vegetables.
 Some of the many excellent dishes include the great mixed fry, braised beef in Barolo wine, civet of hare and a wide array of cheeses: toma, robiola, bruss from the Langhe, gorgonzola from Novara, and sernium from Biella.

 The typical desserts of the region can be found everywhere: the chocolates of Turin (unforgettable are the exquisite gianduiotti chocolates made with hazelnuts from Langhe and Monferrato), Novara biscuits, the bicciolani of Vercelli, the crumiri of Casale, the Cuneo chocolate sweets with rum and candied chestnuts, nougat from Alba, the baci di dama cookies of Alessandria and Asti, and the amaretti almond cookies from Novi.

 Finally, some internationally-renowned products like breadsticks and vermouth are from Turin.